 A withholding period can also be defined by stages of crop growth rather than a specific length of time.
 For example, some products should not be sprayed after flowering.

-The withholding period allow sufficient time for the residue level of the chemical on the crop to drop to a level below its MRL.
+The withholding period allows sufficient time for the residue level of the chemical on the crop to drop to a level below its MRL.
 The withholiding period is determined from chemical decay rates observed in actual, local field trials and compared with work overseas.

 Withholding periods assume you applied the agrichemical in accordance with the instructions on the label.
 The critical factors in ensuring MRLs are not exceeded are: